Chapter Three

 Before they could leave the material world behind, there was another knock on the door and a bridesmaid stuck her head in the room.
 “Elaine,” she said, trembling with excitement, “it’s time.”

-The strains of jubilant organ music swirled around the chapel on Princeton University campus as it began to fill with guests.
+The strains of jubilant organ music swirled around the chapel on Princeton University campus as it filled with guests.
 Short Round and Sallah, two of Indiana Jones’ oldest friends from China and Egypt, respectively, ushered a pair of women to their seats.
 The women, too, were well acquainted with Dr. Jones.

 “I can’t believe he actually found someone who would say yes,” the first said.